-Consumer Class Action and Product Liability Litigation
+Product Liability and Consumer Litigation

 Accountants and Auditors

-Mr. Glauberman briefed, argued, and won a motion to dismiss with prejudice all claims against auditor Grant Thornton LLP in the Countrywide subprime mortgage securities class action cases.
+Mr. Glauberman briefed, argued, and won a motion to dismiss with prejudice all claims against auditor Grant Thornton in the Countrywide subprime mortgage securities class action cases.
 All 50 defendants moved to dismiss, but Grant Thornton alone won dismissal.
 Other defendants later paid over $600 million to settle the cases.

-Mr. Glauberman is the Co-Chair of the Associate Evaluation Committee, where he has primary responsibility for associates in the firm’s United States offices.
-He is a past member of the Hiring Committee, where he was responsible for the firm’s recruiting and hiring at Harvard Law School.
+Mr. Glauberman co-chairs the firm’s Associate Evaluation Committee, where he is responsible for all associates in US offices.
+He is a past member of the firm’s Hiring Committee, responsible for all recruiting and hiring at Harvard Law School.

 - “Up The Ladder: Litigator Responsibilities Under the Sarbanes-Oxley Act,” 30 Litigation 22, Summer 2004, with Dan K. Webb.
-This article was reprinted in The Metropolitan Corporate Counsel.

 - “Citizen Suits Against States: The Exclusive Jurisdiction Dilemma,” 45 Journal of the Copyright Society 63 (1997).